 Step One: You must have your medical team certify that you are disabled and that you could benefit from the use of a service dog.
 This is your prescription letter/letters.
 (We recommend that you review the Eyes Wide Open piece on the information page so that they are aware of some of the new challenges you will face.
 We work in collaboration with your health care team, not as a replacement for other forms of treatment or therapy)

-Step Two: From there you need to complete the initial screening application and we need to find out how your PTSD affects your daily life.
-Can a service dog be of assistance to you.
+Step Two: From there you need to complete the initial screening application and we need to find out how your PTSD affects your daily life and if a service dog can be of beneficial to you.
 Some people have unrealistic expectations (No, a service dog cannot provide guard dog duties).
-Please be advised that most of the schools that we work with do not do owner trained dogs unless you live in 2 very narrow geographic regions, so please do not ask.
-There are schools that will do that, just know that we do not use that model outside of 2 very specific regions (Ottawa, Vancouver Island).

 Step Three: The interview and training process.
-The schools will take the initial screening app and interview you to see what task specific skills the dog needs to be trained for to help with your disability.
+Paws Fur Thought will take the initial screening application and interview you to see what task specific skills the dog needs to be trained for to help with your disability.
 Many think that advanced obedience makes a service dog.
 Those are the skills that grant public access.
 Service Dog Task training is what makes the dog a service dog and the dog must be trained to complete a minimum of 3 tasks for the handler (keeping in mind emotional support and guard duties do not qualify)

 Step Four: Acceptance and Pairing.
-The school will make the decision to find and train a suitable dog for your needs.
-Currently, most schools have a wait list from 9 to 18 months.
+The school (CARES) will make the decision to find and train a suitable dog for your needs.
+Currently, most schools have a wait list from 12 to 24 months.
 When the dog is trained and ready, then the hardest part of the process occurs.